epomatti/cbpq-firebase/README.md

 2. `firebase serve --only functions,hosting`

-## Firebase cloud functions project
+## New Firebase project

-More or less the commands that follow.
+More or less the commands to create a Firebase project from the scratch with cloud functions.
 Keeping it here for quick reference.

 1. `npm install -g firebase-tools`
 2. `firebase init hosting`